 are not allowed to enjoy those works.
 They'll typically act as if those fans who fall outside the target demographic somehow "cheapen" their own enjoyment of those works.
 They may fear that the existence of a Periphery Demographic

 will "taint" the direction of the work, and that the writers will bring undesired changes to cater to the periphery.
 They will make it known loud and clear that such fans are undeserving, and will attempt to run them out of the fandom.
 Often Suffers Newbies Poorly

 A fan who frequently overuses memes to obnoxious and childish levels

 Every work and fandom has its own share of in-jokes and memes

 .
 In small doses and at the right time, memes can be considered amusing and even clever.
-The Memeist, however, overuses memes to such a degree that it becomes horribly obnoxious.
+The Memeist, however, overuses memes to such a degree that it becomes horribly obnoxious and may even drive potential fans away.
 Memeists often care more about the memes associated with the work than the work itself, often resurrecting old memes that are out of date by several years in order to create groan-worthy new ones (usually deliberately

-The classic Fan Dumb variant: a fan whose life revolves around the franchise and nothing else.
+The classic Fan Dumb variant: a fan whose entire life revolves around the franchise and nothing else.

 Although not the only type of Fan Dumb by any means, this is probably the most classic example of it.
 The Monomaniac is Serious Business

 outside of the object of the fandom exists for this person, except perhaps the fandom itself.
 This means that they will attempt to discuss the object of their adoration every single chance they get, often attempting to twist or divert other discussions to this end, regardless of how awkward or nakedly inappropriate this is ("Yeah, it sucks that your father died; I felt exactly the same way when Captain Magnatron failed to defeat the Zargons in Episode 19").
 This often leads them to exaggerate the actual significance of the work in a general context and then some